ameslady/tweeter/README.md

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
+1. Create a new repository using this repository as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template.)
 2. Clone your repository onto your local device.
 3. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.